 Janet is the Associate Vice Provost for Education and Accreditation Liaison Officer at The Johns Hopkins University.
 Previously she served as the chief administrative office for the Loyola Clinical Centers, an interprofessional graduate training center.
 A licensed and certified speech-language pathologist, Janet’s dissertation utilized mixed-methods to explore marital satisfaction in spouses of patients with chronic aphasia.
 Janet presents nationally on the topic of prevention, assessment, and treatment of cognitive-communication disorders in older adults.
 She is the appointed coordinator for Special Interest Group 15: Gerontology in the American Speech-Language Hearing Association (ASHA) and a fellow and chair of the Speech-Language Pathology in the National Academies of Practice (NAP).
 In both positions, she advocates for health care policy reform that will improve the quality of lives for older adults.
 She also serves as a Speech-Language Pathology expert witness in federal Medicare false claim suits.

-Flavius Lilly, PhD, MPH
+Flavius Lilly, PhD, MA, MPH

 Laura Girling, PhD, MS